Tree Questions

 What is a Hazardous or High-Risk Tree?

-A “hazard tree” is a tree with structural defects likely to cause failure of all or part of the tree, which could strike a “target.”
-A target can be a vehicle, building, or a place where people gather such as a park bench, picnic table, street, or backyard.
-If the target cannot be moved and a serious hazard exists, consider blocking access to the target area until the hazard can be properly eliminated.
+A "hazard tree" refers to a tree exhibiting structural defects that may result in the failure of all or part of its form, posing a risk to a "target."
+A target may include vehicles, buildings, or spaces where individuals congregate—such as park benches, picnic tables, streets, or backyards.
+If the target is immovable and a significant hazard is present, it is advisable to restrict access to the target area until the hazard can be adequately addressed.ed.

 Tree Warning Signs:

-Lean.
-Trees do not necessarily grow straight up.
-However, trees with a significant lean can indicate a problem.
-Look for cracked soil and exposed roots around the base of the tree which may indicate the tree has recently begun to lean.
+**Lean:** Trees do not always grow perfectly upright; however, a pronounced lean can be a sign of trouble.
+Look for signs such as cracked soil and exposed roots near the tree’s base, which may indicate that the tree has started to lean recently.

-Weakly Attached Branches.
-Inspect branches where they attach to the trunk.
-Tight V-shaped forks are more prone to break than open U-shaped unions.
-Trees with splits, cracks, and/or several branches arising from the same point on the trunk can also present problems.
+**Weakly Attached Branches:** It’s important to inspect where branches connect to the trunk.
+Tight V-shaped forks tend to be more susceptible to breakage than open U-shaped junctions.
+Trees exhibiting splits, cracks, or multiple branches emerging from a single point on the trunk can also be problematic.

 Cavities & Decay Pockets.
 Inspect the trunk or branches for peeling bark and hollow or decayed areas.
 Large decay pockets and decay where branches meet the trunk can indicate problems.
 Mushrooms or conks growing on or at the base of a tree are signs of decay-causing fungus.